camunda/camunda-docs/src/pages/meta.md

 Shipping incrementally means we may not always be at feature parity between Camunda Platform 8 and Camunda Platform 7 or Desktop Modeler and Web Modeler.

-In those instances, big or small, we want to make sure you can see what works for what product or component.
+In those instances, big or small, we want to make sure you can see what works with each product or component.

 <span class="badge badge--platform">Camunda Platform 7 only</span>